 The Graduate School sponsors the following programming events and initiatives to promote interactions among graduate students and campus community members in different disciplines.

 GRAD Talks are short presentations that occur in an informal conversational setting and allow graduate students to present their research to the broader university community, or they might be presentations on professional development and other topics of interest.
 The Graduate School and the Kathryn A. Martin Library co-sponsor these events to foster interactions among faculty and grad students in disparate disciplines that could grow into meaningful new transdisciplinary collaborations.
 In accordance with current social distancing guidelines, these talks will be held online via Zoom.

 - Contact the Grad Office at [email protected] if you would like to present a GRAD Talk.
 Students who received conference travel support funding from the Grad Office are especially encouraged to present.

 The 3-Minute Thesis (3MT®) is a research communication competition that challenges graduate students to communicate the significance of their independent projects without the use of props or industry jargon, in just three minutes.
 The exercise develops academic, presentation, and research communication skills and enhances the capacity of research students to explain their work to a non-specialist audience and to leave their audience wanting to know more.

-The systemwide contest will take place on November 12, 2020 on the Twin Cities campus.
+The 2021 systemwide contest will take place on November 12, 2021 on the Twin Cities campus.
 Local rounds take place the week of October 18.
 See more information linked here.

 If you're interested in learning more about any of these initiatives, please contact the UMD Graduate School Office at [email protected] for more information.